 Colne Valley Park covers 40 square miles hosting over 200km of river and canals with over 60 lakes.
 Watercourses are an important feature in the Colne supporting an amazing variety of wildlife while providing the public with drinking water as well as opportunities for business and recreation.

 We are working in conjunction with Black Park Shed for the River Signage Project to produce beautiful wooden carved signs for the rivers across Colne valley regional park.
-Black Park Shed is a community spaces for people to connect, converse and create, activities are based mainly around woodwork..
+Black Park Shed is a community space for people to connect, converse and create; activities are based mainly around woodwork.
 After seeing their beautiful wood work, we have commissioned them to produce hand carved wooden signs to be positioned over bridges and along footpaths to showcase the rivers, check out the logo they produced.
 The first 10 signs will be created for the River Misbourne, River Colne and Wraysbury River with more following when secured further locations.
-If you know of any locations which would like signs please contact Chloe and let her know.
+If you know of any locations which would like signs please contact us and let us know.

 Colne Valley Regional Park has an extensive network of rivers and watercourses, which is a key part of the history and geography of this area however it can be quite confusing to connect and identify the watercourses.
 We are looking to enhance public connection to the rivers through signage project but need you help to identify suitable locations for river signs.

 Can you help identify good locations for river signs along your local river?